-- Continued implementation and monitoring of progress to ensure the delivery of St.Michael's House Five - Year Strategic Plan 2017-2021; - Endeavouring to ensure adequate funding is made available to carry out the programme of work; - Work closely with the HSE and various agencies and institutions to ensure that there is a clear understanding of St. Michael's House's goals and support for the agency's strategies to achieve those goals; - Management and on-going development of relationships with third parties; - Exploring other possible funding opportunities and increasing the level of funding from current sources.
+- Continued implementation and monitoring of progress to ensure the delivery of St. Michael's House Five - Year Strategic Plan 2017-2021; - Endeavouring to ensure adequate funding is made available to carry out the programme of work; - Work closely with the HSE and various agencies and institutions to ensure that there is a clear understanding of St. Michael's House's goals and support for the agency's strategies to achieve those goals: - Management and on-going development of relationships with third parties; - Exploring other possible funding opportunities and increasing the level of funding from current sources; - Ensuring value for money in all expenditure incurred; - Ensuring efficient and effective processes and systems are in place including the procurement process; and - Continual management monitoring and review.